 Roland is a very small town located in the state of Oklahoma.
 With a population of 3,529 people and two constituent neighborhoods, Roland is the 109th largest community in Oklahoma.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Roland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Roland is a town of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Roland who work in sales jobs (12.95%), office and administrative support (10.75%), and management occupations (9.29%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Roland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Roland is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Roland who work in office and administrative support (10.43%), sales jobs (10.36%), and management occupations (8.82%).

-Roland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Roland doesn't have a public transportation system that people use for their commute.

-The per capita income in Roland in 2010 was $16,932, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
-This equates to an annual income of $67,728 for a family of four.
+The per capita income in Roland in 2010 was $17,198, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
+This equates to an annual income of $68,792 for a family of four.
 Roland also has one of the higher rates of people living in poverty in the nation, with 30.30% of its population below the federal poverty line.

 Roland is an extremely ethnically-diverse town.
 The people who call Roland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Roland residents report their race to be White, followed by Native American.
-Important ancestries of people in Roland include German, English, French , and Italian.
+Important ancestries of people in Roland include German, English, Italian, and French .

 The most common language spoken in Roland is English.
 Other important languages spoken here include Spanish and Native American languages.